How Do I Calculate the Amount of FICA Tax Withholding?

 - To the IRS on Form 941- the Employer's Quarterly Wage and Tax Report.

-- And on the employee's W-2 form at the end of the year.
+- On the employee's W-2 form at the end of the year.

 Back to FICA Taxes Explained